 Barcelona Guided Tours and Activities

-There are many Barcelona activities and Tours that don’t leave the city – but can significantly enhance a Barcelona trip!
+There are many Barcelona activities and tours that don’t leave the city – but can significantly enhance your trip!

 Sunset Catamaran Cruise

-Set sail at sunset and enjoy a relaxing 1.5 hours at sea.
+Set sail and enjoy a relaxing 1.5 hours at sea.
 Listen to live jazz music aboard the ship as a perfect way to unwind after a long day of sightseeing!
-Find out more!
+Find out more.

 Flamenco Show